odwrotnie/all-mobile-notification/README.md

 ### Windows

-Set the following properties in `notifier.properties' or `System.properties`:
+Set the following properties in `notifier.properties` or `System.properties`:
  - `windows.sid`
  - `windows.secret`